11 THINGS YOU MUST DO IN BARCELONA

 So as you can probably gather, Sangria is a delicious alcoholic beverage that originated in Spain.
 It’s created from either white or red wine – although red is the most common – chopped fruit and a mixture of either orange juice, soda water or brandy.

 What would probably help is if you don’t order a jug for 2 people, but drink it all for yourself..
-I swear I’m not an alcoholic.
+I swear I’m not an alcoholic… I’m actually the total opposite!

 Sail the Spanish Sea

 Barcelona’s coast is really amazing.
-On a warm summers day, there’s nothing better than going for a cruise along the water, or even enjoying some watersports!
+On a warm summers day, there’s nothing better than going for a cruise on the water, or even enjoying some watersports!

 You’ll see a different side to Barcelona than what you’ll see on foot, and to be honest, the city looks quite different from out at sea.